-We use fair value measurements to record fair value adjustments to certain assets and liabilities and to
+We use fair value measurements to record fair value adjustments to certain assets and liabilities and to determine fair value disclosures.

 Following is a discussion of the fair value hierarchy and the valuation methodologies used for assets and liabilities recorded at fair value on a recurring and nonrecurring basis and for estimating fair value for financial instruments not recorded at fair value.